denotalabs/denota-protocol/sdk/README.md

 ## Introduction:

-@denota-labs/denota-sdk is a JavaScript library that allows you to write "notas," NFTs that represent invoices or escrows.
+@denota-labs/denota-sdk is a JavaScript library that allows you to send "notas," NFTs that represent escrowed tokens.
 The library is built using EVM blockchain technology and requires a web3 connection to function.
-It provides an interface to create, approve, and write invoices and escrows.
-In this documentation, we will explain how to use the @denota-labs/denota-sdk to write notas.
-Denota is currently available on Polygon Mumbai Testnet and Celo Alfajores Testnet.
+It provides an interface to write (send), transfer, fund, cash, and approve notas.
+Denota is currently available on Polygon Mainnet as a beta.

 ## Installation: